Pocket Git Guide

 Because in the output of a

-git log is not much space to display text and we do not have time to read through many sentences to understand what a commit was about, as a rule of thumb, the subject of the commit message should contain one line and 50 or less characters.
+git log is not much space to display text and we do not have time to read through many sentences to understand what a commit was about, as a rule of thumb, the subject of the commit message should contain one line and 50 or fewer characters.
 Start the subject with a capital letter and do not end with a period.

 Use the imperative mood, which means “spoken or written as if giving a command or instruction”.
 Examples: